ianbrucey/contx/SETUP_GUIDE.md

 2. **Test Context Loading:**
    - Open Warp in your project directory
-   - Ask a development question
+   - Ask: "How should I structure a new API endpoint?"
    - Verify project context is applied

 ### Gemini CLI Configuration